-1 = VCO frequency multiplied by four.
+- 1 = VCO frequency multiplied by four.

-Refer to 4.4 System Clock Frequency Control for additional information.

-X - Frequency Control Bit (Prescale)
+- X Frequency Control Bit (Prescale)

-0 = Base system clock frequency.
+- 0 = Base system clock frequency

-1 = System clock frequency multiplied by two.
+- 1 = System clock frequency multiplied by two

-Refer to 4.4 System Clock Frequency Control for additional information.

-Y[5:0] - Frequency Control (Counter)
+- Y[5:0] Frequency Control (Counter)

 The Y field is the initial value for the modulus 64 down counter in the synthesizer feedback loop.
 Values range from 0 to 63.
-Refer to 4.4 System Clock Frequency Control for additional information.

 EDIV - ECLK Divide Rate

-Refer to 4.5 External Bus Clock for additional information.
+- 0 = ECLK is system clock divided by 8.

+- 1 = ECLK is system clock divided by 16.

+- LOSCD Loss-of-Clock Oscillator Disable

+- 0 = Enable the loss-of-clock oscillator.

+- 1 = Disable the loss-of-clock oscillator.

-SLIMP - Limp Mode Status
+- SLIMP Limp Mode Status

-0 = MCU is operating normally.
+- 0 = MCU is operating normally.

-1 = Loss of reference signal - MCU operating in limp mode.
+- 1 = Loss of clock signal MCU operating in limp mode.

-SLOCK - Synthesizer Lock
+- SLOCK Synthesizer Lock

 - 0 = VCO is enabled, but has not locked.

 - 1 = VCO has locked on the desired frequency or system clock is external.

 - RSTEN Reset Enable

 - 0 = Loss of clock causes the MCU to operate in limp mode.

 - 1 = Loss of clock causes system reset.

-STSIM - Stop Mode SIM Clock
+- STSCIM Stop Mode SCIM Clock

-- 0 = SIM clock driven by the external reference signal and the VCO is turned off during low-power stop. - 1 = SIM clock driven by VCO during low-power stop.
+- 0 = SCIM clock driven by the external reference signal and the VCO is turned off during low-power stop.

+- 1 = SCIM clock driven by VCO during low-power stop.

 This bit has an effect only if the PLL is configured to supply the clock signal (MODCLK held high during reset).
-Refer to 4.6 Low-Power Stop Operation for additional information.